recommenders-team/recommenders/tests/README.md

 * [`aml_utils.py`](./ci/azureml_tests/aml_utils.py): this script
   defines several utility functions using
   [the AzureML Python SDK v2](https://learn.microsoft.com/en-us/azure/machine-learning/concept-v2?view=azureml-api-2).
-  These fuctions are used by scripts above to set up the compute and the environment for the tests on AzureML.
+  These functions are used by the scripts above to set up the compute and the environment for the tests on AzureML.
 For example, the environment with all dependencies of Recommenders is created by the function `get_or_create_environment` via the [Dockerfile](../tools/docker/Dockerfile).